 The guy looked at Jeremy, and when he saw who it was he looked scared.

 Jeremy realized that he’d seen this guy around school.
 He looked like he was a sophomore or maybe even a freshman.
-He was real skinny and the coat was way too big for him.
-He looked like a young kid, maybe fourteen years old.
+He was real skinny and the coat was too big for him.
+He looked like a young kid, maybe fourteen or even thirteen years old.

 “Uh… I found it.”

 “You found it?
 Wow, that sounds lucky for you.
 Probably not lucky for the person it belongs to.”

 “The person it belongs to?” the kid asked.
 “I don’t know.
 No one ever asked me about it.”

 “Do you wear it to school?”
 Jeremy asked.

 “Well, a coat exactly like that was stolen from my locker at Las Lomas High.
 I’ve seen you at Las Lomas High.
 We don’t have any of the same classes, so I don’t think that you’re a junior.
 What grade are you in?”

 “Ninth.
 I’m a freshman.
 I recognize you.
 I’ve heard your name.
 It’s Jerry, right?”